o1-labs/proof-systems-vendors/serde_with/src/guide/serde_as.md

 You can support [`SerializeAs`] / [`DeserializeAs`] on your own types too.
 Most "leaf" types do not need to implement these traits, since they are supported implicitly.
-"Leaf" types refer to types which directly serialize, like plain data types.
+"Leaf" type refers to types which directly serialize like plain data types.
-[`SerializeAs`] / [`DeserializeAs`] is essential for collection types, like `Vec` or `BTreeMap`, since they need special handling for the key/value de/serialization such that the conversions can be done on the key/values.
+[`SerializeAs`] / [`DeserializeAs`] is very important for collection types, like `Vec` or `BTreeMap`, since they need special handling for the key/value de/serialization such that the conversions can be done on the key/values.
 You also find them implemented on the conversion types, such as the [`DisplayFromStr`] type.
 These comprise the bulk of this crate and allow you to perform all the nice conversions to [hex strings], the [bytes to string converter], or [duration to UNIX epoch].